AntAntonov/links_app/README.md

 An Amazon EC2 instance is launched with the user data script to automate the setup and configuration process.
 The user data script performs the following tasks:

-  -Installs necessary packages (e.g., AWS CLI, jq, MariaDB, Apache HTTP Server, PHP, and related PHP modules).
+  -Installs necessary packages (AWS CLI, jq, MariaDB, Apache HTTP Server, PHP, and related PHP modules).
-  -Retrieves sensitive information (e.g., database credentials) from Amazon Secrets Manager.
+  -Retrieves sensitive information (database credentials) from Amazon Secrets Manager.
 IAM role that allows Secrets Manager Read is set at launch.
   -Sets up Apache HTTP Server and MariaDB, starts and enables their services.
   -Configures the ownership and permissions for the /var/www directory.
   -Installs Composer, the PHP dependency management tool.
-  -Sets up a composer.json file and installs required dependencies (e.g., AWS SDK for PHP) using Composer.
+  -Sets up a composer.json file and installs required dependencies (AWS SDK for PHP) using Composer.
   -Automates the mysql_secure_installation process for the MariaDB server.
   -Creates the necessary database and tables.
   -Downloads the application files from this GitHub repository.